Ask a doctor about a prescription for LORMETAZEPAM TEVA 2 mg TABLETS

 Tolerance

-After continuous use for several weeks, a certain degree of loss of efficacy with respect to hypnotic effects may be detected.
+After continuous use for several weeks, a certain degree of loss of efficacy with respect to the hypnotic effects may be detected.

 Dependence and abuse